Hubs-Foundation/hubs-docs/docs/hubs-cloud-getting-started.md

 sidebar_label: Getting Started
 ---

-After successful Hubs Cloud deployment on AWS or DigitalOcean, navigate to your hub's hosted domain name (eg. myhub.com or hub.mydomain.com).
+After successful Hubs deployment, navigate to your hub's hosted domain name (eg. myhub.com or hub.mydomain.com).

 In the upper right corner, click "Sign In" and enter your admin email address you specified during CloudFormation.
-In your email inbox, click the received "magic link" to login (Issues with login?
-Check out the [AWS Troubleshooting Guide](./hubs-cloud-aws-troubleshooting.md)).
+In your email inbox, click the received "magic link" to login.

-Once you've logged into Hubs Cloud for the first time, you should see the Hubs Cloud Admin Console.
+Once you've logged into Hubs for the first time, you should see the Hubs Admin Console.
 It should look like this:

 ![Hubs Cloud Admin Landing](img/hubs-cloud-admin-landing.jpeg)